 As the technology industry recovers from the extreme rise in the price of graphics cards instigated by the cryptocurrency mining demand earlier this year, there is currently a drought for Intel’s central processing units.
 This is a heavy hit for an industry that has been struggling to recover all year, reportedly leading to an estimated seven percent fall in PC sales.

 The increase in demand for Intel’s CPU’s is the result of datacentre’s demanding more of Intel’s Xeon processors, overworking their capacity and leading to a severe technological drought of certain crucial products.
-This has saturated Intel’s production capacity.
+This has saturated Intel’s production capacity resulting in an Intel CPU shortage.

 The lack of supply has caused pricing to soar over the last two weeks; traders are buying CPU’s from websites and anywhere that they can in order to capitalise on the market situation and fulfill the demand for non-price sensitive customers.
 The results of this are consumers and business customers alike will see an increase in the cost of CPU’s.